kuskryptus/YT-playlist_downloader/README.md

 YouTube Playlist Downloader Setup

-1.Clone the Repository
+Clone the Repository
   In the directory where you want the downloader to be located, run:

     git clone https://github.com/kuskryptus/YT-playlist_downloader.git

-2. Run the Setup Script
+Run the Setup Script

   Open the YT-playlist_downloader folder.
   Double-click setup.bat to start the setup.